graphql/graphql.github.io/src/content/foundation/Contact.md

 Governing board and Working Group members who need help with meeting logistics (setting up a Zoom conference, adding or changing a calendar entry, designating an alternate representative, etc.) can reach out to [operations@graphql.org](mailto:operations@graphql.org) with their request.

+## Trademark Requests

+For guidance using the GraphQL trademark and brand see our [brand guidelines](/brand).
+For trademark licensing questions or requests please reach out to [info@graphql.org](mailto:info@graphql.org?subject=Trademark%20Request).

 ## Media Inquiries

 For media inquiries, please reach out to [pr@graphql.org](mailto:pr@graphql.org).